 In the wild, once a widow finds a good spot for its web, it generally stays there.
 This means a widow doesn't need much space in captivity.
 In fact, its long front legs makes walking or climbing across any surface quite a clumsy ordeal, so a widow is quite happy in a smaller container as long as there is room for it to build a functional web.

 These critters do not like being close to the ground and they will attempt to build their web as high up as possible.
-Keep this in mind when choosing a container!
 It may seem strange at first, but sometimes the best cage is turned upside-down with the lid on the bottom.
 With this sort of setup you’ll be able to open the cage without the disturbing the spider and its web.

 Aquariums, terrariums, jars, and small display cases all make great enclosures.
 Whatever you choose to use, make sure there is plenty of ventilation.
-Stagnant air and the mold that results from it may kill the spider!
 Additionally, widows are unable to climb glass and plastic so climbable cage decor must be provided.
 Good things to use are sticks, fake silk or live plants, rocks, pieces of egg cartons, paper towel, etc.

 When decorating the enclosure, take care to remember: this is a highly venomous species and you should always be able to see the spider and know its location before opening the cage.
 Don’t use too much cage decor or the spider will be able to hide too well!

 Temperature and Lighting

 Most species do fine when kept at room temperature.
 However, some of the more tropical species, such as the red widow (L. bishopi), should be kept warmer at about 75-80 degrees.

 As for lighting, normal ambient room lighting is fine.
 These spiders are nocturnal and generally active at night.
 However, don't keep them in a room which is kept dark all the time as they still require a somewhat natural day/night cycle.